niuers/Distributed-System-Design-Review/Transactions.md

 5. in ACID, atomicity and isolation describe what the database should do if a client makes several writes within the same transaction
    * These definitions assume that you want to modify several objects (rows, documents, records) at once (e.g. check for unread email while having a counter of unread messages).
 Such multi-object transactions are often needed if several pieces of data need to be kept in sync.
 6. Multi-object transactions require some way of determining which read and write operations belong to the same transaction.
 In relational databases, that is typically done based on the client’s TCP connection to the database server: on any particular connection, everything between a BEGIN TRANSACTION and a COMMIT statement is considered to be part of the same transaction.
-7. On the other hand, many nonrelational databases don’t have such a way of grouping operations together.
+7. On the other hand, many nonrelational databases don’t have such a way of grouping operations together. ven  if  there  is  a  multi-object  API  (for  example,  a  key-valuestore may have a multi-putoperation that updates several keys in one operation), thatdoesn’t necessarily mean it has transaction semantics: the command may succeed forsome keys and fail for others, leaving the database in a partially updated state.

 ### Single-Object Writes
 1. Atomicity and isolation also apply when a single object is being changed.
 For example, imagine you are writing a 20 KB JSON document to a database